 - Who directs the Lone Star Cowboy Poetry Gathering?

 Lone Star Cowboy Poetry Gathering incorporated in July, 2019.
-As of May 2023, the board of directors is made up of Elizabeth Baize, Fort Davis; Robbie Burns, Alpine; Marian Freeland, Alpine; Bill Jones, New Tazewell, TN; Karen Lloyd, Alexandria, VA; Karen McGuire, Alpine; Kay Nowell, Alpine; Gene Nowell, Alpine; Vess Quinlan, Alamosa, CO; David Richmond, Lindrith, NM; Jim Street, Alpine; Patrick Sullivan, Fairfax Station, VA; and Gilbert Valenzuela, Alpine.
+As of August 2023, the board of directors is made up of Elizabeth Baize, Fort Davis; Robbie Burns, Alpine; Marian Freeland, Alpine; Bill Jones, New Tazewell, TN; Karen Lloyd, Alexandria, VA; Karen McGuire, Alpine; Kay Nowell, Alpine; Gene Nowell, Alpine; Vess Quinlan, Alamosa, CO; David Richmond, Lindrith, NM; Chris Ryden, Midland, TX; Jim Street, Alpine; and Patrick Sullivan, Fairfax Station, VA.
 Event producer: Bob Saul, Fort Worth.
 Film production and advisors to the board: John and Erika Moore, Durango, CO.
 Advisors to the board: Rachel Barrett, Alpine; Jim Goodnight, Dallas; Andy Hedges, Lubbock.